doppelganger113/2019-3apedia/kotlin/README.md

 This README contains table of contents for the 3apedia presentation and serves as a guideline.

+## Requirements
+For this workshop you will need an [IDE](https://www.jetbrains.com/idea/) and Java >= 11.
+Ensure that you open only the `kotlin/` directory with InteliJ and test Gradle with `build` command to verify everything is properly setup.

 ## Plan
 1. Presentation
 2. Basics